BridgesLab/TissueSpecificTscKnockouts/Other Published Data/Systems Biology/gemma-ee.md

   filter(!is.na(MR_W))
 ```

 These data can be found in **/Users/davebrid/Documents/GitHub/TissueSpecificTscKnockouts/Other Published Data/Systems Biology**.
-This script was most recently updated on **Sun Feb 13 11:19:07 2022**.
+This script was most recently updated on **Mon Feb 14 10:59:02 2022**.

 This analysis uses the BXD genotyping file at BXD-geno_8-9-17.txt which had 7320 markers for 205 strains of mice.